ToJans/idris101/README.md

 People that want to join need to send a pull request for this readme and add themselves, their github account name and their timezone.

-You can dot his by editing the file here: https://github.com/ToJans/idris101/edit/master/README.md
+You can do his by editing the file here: https://github.com/ToJans/idris101/edit/master/README.md

 * Tom Janssens - @ToJans - UTC+1 (DST)
 * [name] - [username] - [timezone + daylight saving time or not]